alexdd/SLOTMACHINE_PY/README.md

 It features a complete state machine, bonus scheme and special rules of a commercial slotmachine.
 Well actually I modified the rules in order to get a better payout rate :-]

-I wrote this simulation after I quit my job in the casino games industry back in 2005.

 It features various parameter options, even support for macros, see comments in source code.